fbsoftware-stuttgart/FB-MailService/index.md

 EN:

-The FB-MailService is a mail server with groupware functionality.
+The FB-MailService is a mail server with groupware functionality (mails, address book, calendar, files).
 All components (mail delivery agent, mail transfer agent, spam filter, POP3 client, HTTP, POP3, SMTP, mail and all other servers) are integrated in one application.
 The implementation language used is Java.

 To install, download [FB-MailService-Install.jar](https://github.com/fbsoftware-stuttgart/FB-MailService/raw/master/FB-MailService-Install.jar), run it (Java Runtime Environment needed) and follow the instructions.
 This includes both server and clients (the desktop version for PCs for the web service interface and the WSC app for Android devices).